frankcohen/ReflectionsOS/Devices/JoJo/JoJo Project Notes.md

-# VladPlus project notes, Reflections
+# JoJo project notes, Reflections

 Started: October 1, 2025

-Updated: October 17, 2025
+Updated: January 5, 2026

 JoJo is the 12th revision of the Reflections main board.
 It is the successor to Vlad Plus, Vlad, Yertle, Cat In Hat, BlueFish, RedFish, CindyLou, Horton, ThingTwo, Hoober, Knox and Sox.
 JoJo fixes problems preventing GPS from capturing satellites consistently.